 On November 2, 2015, the Environmental Protection Agency (EPA) and California Air Resources Board (CARB) issued a notice of violation regarding our 3.0L V6 TDI engines.
 The notice indicated that emissions control devices were not sufficiently described and explained in our applications for regulatory approval.
 Audi has worked directly with EPA on this and has committed to document the emissions devices in detail and resubmit the revised applications.

-The proposed settlement agreement applies to all 3.0L diesel vehicles that Volkswagen, Audi or Porsche marketed or sold in Canada for Model Years 2009 through 2016.
+The settlement agreement applies to all 3.0L diesel vehicles that Volkswagen, Audi or Porsche marketed or sold in Canada for Model Years 2009 through 2016.
 The Audi vehicles are divided into two generations, as follows:

 Generation 1 Vehicles: • 2009-2012 Audi Q7 models